 Are you trusted online?

 As an example, I searched for “builders in Leeds”.
 This created an extensive list of local firms listed with Google My Business at the top of the page.
 I discounted the paid Google ad at the top.
 Google only showed me three builders, so I used the option to expand.
 I chose those with 4 or 5 stars.
 I selected the first independent builder with 5 stars to view – most didn’t have any.
 There were on closer inspection only 3 reviews – all with no comments and obscure names.
 I discounted this company as i wasn’t confident they were genuine. company.
 The only other builder with 5 stars only had one review, although their website showed photos and a number of recent projects which was reassuring.
 I can only conclude that most builders are either not great at promoting themselves online in terms of reviews or they don’t need the business.

 A search for “coffee shops” in Leeds however, was a different story.
 Hundreds of listings all with 4 or 5 stars and most with in excess of 40 reviews.
 Here the volume of positive reviews appeared to influence listing position.

 Do you have a review policy?

 There are instances of fake reviews and reviews from customers who are difficult to please.
 In general, however, you can trust a responsive business with a good overall level of feedback.
 Similarly, no comments or reviews can also raise questions.
 It is worth inviting customers to review your product or service regularly.
 Correspondingly, positive testimonials and reviews influence the reputation of a business.
 It is worth dedicating time and resource to monitoring and managing these to build a trustworthy reputation.
-To find out more have a look at Igniyte’s report on The Business of Reviews or contact Igniyte to learn about how our partnership with Trustpilot can help you.
+To find out more about online reputation management, have a look at Igniyte’s report on The Business of Reviews or contact Igniyte to learn about how our partnership with Trustpilot can help you.